OpenHantek/OpenHantek6022/openhantek/readme.md

 ## Directory structure

-The *res* folder contains mostly binary resource data that are bundled with the executable, like icons, images and firmwares.
+The *res* folder contains mostly binary resource data that are bundled with the executable, like icons, images, firmwares and translations.

-The *translations* folder contains translations in the Qt format.
+The *res/translations* folder contains translations in the Qt format.
 Use Qt linguist as a handy graphical interface to translate OpenHantek.
+A [Translation HowTo](res/translations/Translation_HowTo.md) is available.

 The source code within *src* can be divided into a **core**, that is responsible for device communication, data acquisition and post processing and the **graphical interface** with several custom widgets,